How to guide change management at your city or utility in 5 steps

 Here are our five steps to tackle change management with your project today.

 Struggling with change management on your city’s or utility’s current SaaS project?
 Reach out anytime.
-Send me an email at info@esc-partners.com.
-Put “a change management question for Luke” in the subject line.
+Send us an email at info@esc-partners.com.

-ESC Partners is building #smartcities from #utilities work to #publicworks with solutions in the #Oracle Cloud.
-Let us show you how your city can be #hometownSMART today.
+ESC Partners is building smarter communities from utilities work to public works with solutions in the Oracle Cloud.
+Let us help you take full advantage of all the Oracle SaaS options available or walk you through our personalized Care-as-a-Service (CaaS) solutions.
 Just send us a note via the contact form, and we'll circle back within 48 hours.
-Or contact us anytime on FB, X/Twitter, or LI.
-You can click through directly from the icons on the footer of this page.